jessewaweru/EcommerceAnalysis2024/README.md

 *Regression plot visualizing how Shipping weight affects the Average selling price of a product.*

 ### Insights
-- The results show how a lot of products are localized between 0 to 2 pounds but the further along you weight the more outliers you could showing the increasing in the average selling price of a product as the weight increased.
-This shows just how much the e-commerce store could benefit from selling more products that weighed a bit more assuming they kept shipping costs at a reasonable margin.
-I also generated a Histogram to confirm that most products were in the 0 to 2 pound category
+- The analysis reveals that a significant number of products fall within the 0-2 pound weight range.
+However, as the weight increases, there's a notable rise in outliers, suggesting a correlation between product weight and selling price.
+This indicates that the e-commerce store could potentially benefit from expanding its product offerings to include heavier items, provided shipping costs remain reasonable.
+A histogram further confirms the concentration of products in the 0-2 pound category.
 ![Histogram confirming product weight classification](images/Hist.png)

 ## 2. E-commerce Sales